oliverklee/ext-seminars/Documentation/EN/Installation/UpgradingFromA010xReleaseTo10x/Index.rst

 #.
 Clear all caches.

 #.
-Remove the temp cache files in typo3conf (either manualy or via
-   extdeveval).

-#.
 Remove the FORMidable cache files in typo3temp/ameos\_formidable.

-#.
-In the TYPO3 back end, edit all plug-in content elements which you are
-   using for displaying an event single view.
-In the “what to display” drop-down, change the selection form “event list” to “event single view”.

 #.
 View all pages in the FE that contain anything Seminar Manager-
    related.
 Sign up for an event and check that everything still is